Sorikairox/santa-app/README.md

 # unit tests
 $ npm run test

+# integration tests
+$ npm run test:integration

 # e2e tests
 $ npm run test:e2e

 # test coverage
 $ npm run test:cov
 ```

+##Architecture choice

+### Repository vs Store

+For the test's sake, I decided to create a `IStore` without data persistence after being retrieved.
+However, in real life situation with a Database, I would have created a `IRepository` and set a `sent` attribute to true.

+### SantaRequestSender and Sender abstraction

+Right now, we are using email to send Santa's request via `EmailSender`.
+Maybe the specs change at some point and we need to send them via websocket or phone text message or any other mean. <br><br>
+We will simply have to implement a `PhoneTextSender` class, and change `SantaRequestSender` parent class for it to work without any change to `SantaRequestSender` usage.

 ## License